durbank/ELA-model/Docs/Methods.md

 Modeled ELA estimates for the four validation sites and comparisons to correpsonding ELA measurements are presented in Figure 6.
 Three of the four validation glaciers show agreement within error between measured and modeled ELA values, with the exception being Gries Glacier, where the modeled ELA bounds fall 2.2 m outside the measured ELA bounds.
-Likely sources of error to explain discrepancies between the results mostly involve more complex considerations not accounted for with the simple ELA model.
+Likely sources of error to explain discrepancies between the results involve more complex considerations not accounted for with the simple ELA model.
 For instance, more complex bed topographies, differences in shading/shielding by valley walls, debris cover, and accumulation through avalanching can all affect the recorded ELA in mass balance measurements, none of which are considered in the ELA model.
 It is important to note that the model is particularly sensitive to errors in bed topography, as these values influence estimates of slope, ice thickness, and width and therefore can potentially strongly affect the final ELA estimates.
 Differences in steady-state assumptions may also be an important factor in differences between modeled and measured modern ELAs.
 The ELA model assumes steady-state conditions, whereas the annual mass balance reflects emergent climate conditions.
 Glaciers typically have either an annual mass surplus or deficit in a given year, complicating comparisons of our results to measured ELA values.
 Such a limitation, however, is inherent to all morphology-based ELA models.
-Regardless of the source of observed deviations, the results indicate a high degree of confidence in the model's ability to estimate glacier ELAs (within calculated uncertainties) from relatively few geomorphic inputs, lending strong support for the veracity of this ELA model for simple valley glaciers.
+Overall, the presented results show a high degree of confidence in the model's ability to estimate glacier ELAs (within calculated uncertainties) from relatively few geomorphic inputs, supporting the use of the presented ELA model for simple valley glaciers across a wide spectrum of bed slope geoemety, glacier shape, glacier width, and elevation extents.
-This is particularly true considering the variety of bed slopes, glacier shapes, glacier widths, and elevation extents between the four validation glaciers.

 ## Conclusions

-The model described here shows an improved ability to accurately estimate ELAs from a variety of glacier sizes, shapes, topographies, and areal distributions compared to ELA methods such as AAR and THAR, while utilizing a similarly small set of easily-obtained measurements.
+The model described here accurately estimates ELAs from a variety of glacier sizes, shapes, topographies, and areal distributions while utilizing a small set of easily-obtained measurements.
-It additionally provides estimate uncertainties based on the physical uncertainties of model inputs, a crucial factor for determining the significance and importance of results.
+The model provides errors based on the physical uncertainties of model inputs, a crucial factor for determining the significance and importance of results.
-We successfully validate the model on a set of glaciers in the Alps spanning a variety of attributes (bed topography, size, shape, elevation extent, etc.).
+We validate the model on a set of glaciers in the Alps spanning a variety of characteristics (bed topography, size, shape, elevation extent, etc.).
 Based on these validations and the more phsyically-grounded nature of the model, this ELA model should serve as a robust, easily applicable, self-consistent method for ELA glacier reconstructions in diverse areas, including the broader European Alps, alpine regions of the Arctic, the Southern Alps in New Zealand, and similar glaciated locations.
 The model should also be readily applicable to paleoglacier reconstructions based on preserved moraine sequences, permitting rapid and consistent comparisons of glacier changes through time and across diverse regions.
 Such studies will permit enhanced insight into the mechanisms of climate change in past, and help us to better understand present and future changes to critical glacial and water resources in a warming world.